-14.10 30 Minute Meal Period.
+14.10 30 Minute Meal Period

-(1) Subject to the Employees' and Shop Steward's approval, the Company may elect to institute a 30 minute meal period, provided that a meal of a standard deemed acceptable to the Shop Steward is supplied by the Company and the time allowed to consume such a meal shall be considered as time worked for overtime calculations and shall be paid at the rate in use and effect.
-This 30-minute meal period must be called as per the regular meal break as described in sections 14.1, 14.3 and 14.5, otherwise a meal penalty will occur as per section 14.16.

-(2) The calculation of the 30-minute period shall commence when the last Employee has been served (i.e. "last person through the line".)

-(3) The grace period cited in section 14.7 will not apply on those days during which the Company has instituted a 30-minute lunch as per section 14.10 (1) above.

-(4) Transport Department Meals.

-- a) The first meal period for Transportation Department employees shall be unpaid and thirty (30) minutes in length. - b) Transportation Department employees shall be responsible for scheduling their own first meal period in consultation with the appropriate Department Head and shall not incur meal penalties as cited in section 14.16. - c) When Transportation Department employees cannot access a catered meal, these employees shall be permitted to purchase a meal and be reimbursed for same by the Company.
+- (1) Subject to the Employees' and Shop Steward's approval, the Company may elect to institute a 30 minute meal period, provided that a meal of a standard deemed acceptable to the Shop Steward is supplied by the Company and the time allowed to consume such a meal shall be considered as time worked for overtime calculations and shall be paid at the rate in use and effect.
+This 30-minute meal period must be called as per the regular meal break as described in sections 14.1, 14.3 and 14.5, otherwise a meal penalty will occur as per section 14.16. - (2) The calculation of any 30-minute period shall commence when the last Employee has been served (i.e. "last person through the line".) - (3) The grace period cited in section 14.7 will not apply on those days during which the Company has instituted a 30-minute lunch as per section 14.10 (1) above. - (4) Transport Department Meals - a) The first meal period for Transportation Department employees shall be unpaid and thirty (30) minutes in length. - b) Transportation Department employees shall be responsible for scheduling their own first meal period in consultation with the appropriate Department Head and shall not incur meal penalties as cited in section 14.16. - c) When Transportation Department employees cannot access a catered meal, these employees shall be permitted to purchase a meal and be reimbursed for same by the Company.
 Such reimbursement shall not exceed the amounts cited in section 19.6.
 This meal period shall be considered time worked. - d) In accordance with section 14.5, in lieu of a second meal penalty, Transportation Department employees shall be entitled to purchase a meal and be reimbursed for same by the Company.
 Such reimbursement shall not exceed the amounts cited in section 19.6.

+14.11 Per Diems

-14.11 Per Diems.
-The Company will provide meals or appropriate per diems when the Employee is entitled to that meal in accordance with section 19.2.
+The Company will provide meals or appropriate per diems when the Employee is entitled to that meal in accordance with section 19.5.

-14.12 When the Employee is entitled to a per diem, the Company shall pay in advance of the meal period in accordance with section 19.6 shall not be included in the meal period.
+14.12 When the Employee is entitled to a per diem, the Company shall pay in advance of the meal period in accordance with section 19.6

+14.13 Dining Facilities

+Proper dining facilities must be made available and time used to travel to and from such facilities shall not be included in the meal hour, nor shall travel time be used to calculate the start of the second meal period.
+When lunch is served away from the set, travel to and from the location of the lunch hall shall not be included in the meal period.
 Employees shall be paid at the time in use and effect in both of the above stated situations.

-14.13 Dining Facilities.
-Proper dining facilities must be made available and time used to travel to and from such facilities shall not be included in the meal hour, nor shall travel time be used to calculate the start of the second meal period.
-When lunch is served away from the set, travel to and from the location of the lunch hall